Joint Dakota Encampment

 At ALC, you'll learn advanced leadership concepts and have a chance to put them into practice.
 You'll hear from guest speakers, practice planning and following schedules, and spend time with multiple hands-on activity days.

 Financial Assistance for encampment is available.
 Check out the Cadet Encampment Assistance Program Page.
-CEAP usually opens around March 1, and will be announced on the Joint Dakota Encampment News webpage.
+CEAP opens on March 1 and will close on May 1.
 SD Wing scholarships are available too.
 Contact the Encampment Commander or Commandant for more information.
+CEAP IS CLOSED AS OF MAY 1, 2023

 Check out the Encampment Facebook Page

-To Apply for Encampment as a Cadet Student, click the following Link:
+To Register for Encampment as a Cadet Student, click the following Link:

 1) When does Encampment start?